 In the summer of 1989 Arsenal finally gave in to the Twentieth Century and installed identical electronic scoreboards on the East and West Stands.
 If we weren’t the last top division club to do this, we were certainly in the relegation zone.
 Electronic boards were old hat everywhere from Piccadilly Circus to the Swedish second division by the time we got them, and several letters had been printed in the programme pointing out this deficiency.

-The recommendations of the Taylor Report that followed the Hillsborough disaster brought about the final change to both the East and West Stands: the shallow terraces along the front became seating in 1993 (other than the bit at the south end of the East Stand which is for wheelchair supporters).
+The recommendations of the Taylor Report that followed the Hillsborough disaster brought about the final change to both the East and West Stands: the shallow terraces along the front were converted to seating in 1993 (reconverted in the case of the East Stand, other than the bit at the south end of it which was for wheelchair supporters).
 The prospect of getting rid of all terraces led to fierce debate in the matchday programme letters’ page, which previously contained little more controversial than pictures of Gooners on holiday in places with Arsenal-related names, and requests for pen-pals from Polish teenagers (“all letters will receive a reply”).
 Actually there was one other letter of note: on December 5, 1987 the first known comparison of Highbury to a library appeared in correspondence from a T Madden of Islington.
 Blame him.

 Next issue: The North Bank!
 The Clock End!
 The JVC centre!
 The wise words of Peter Hill-Wood!